AfraHu/CatsEatingFish/README.md

   - To explicit the knowledge and speak English fluently, you need practice the instinctive understanding of English.
   - Watching your favorite English movies or TVs, following the actresses or actors to repeat their lines.
 It is so called \"影子跟读\" in Chinese.
   - In my experience, it is better to print the lines down on paper rather then using the apps if you have enough spaces.

+## Preface
+  - You must have a basic English ability around A2 level.